eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Do not add your own bullet style or additional HTML - the job announcement will automatically apply the correct bullet style.
   * Do not use the "previous fields" listed below.
-  * Do not add a separate "Key Requirements" section — the Conditions of employment replaces Key Requirements.
+  * Do not add a separate "Key Requirements" section — the Conditions of employment replace Key Requirements.
 </div>
 </div>